North Korea says it tested cameras for spy satellite | Technology

 - South Korea

-North Korea said on Monday that it tested cameras to be installed on a spy satellite, with the announcement coming a day after after its neighbours detected a new ballistic missile launch.
+North Korea said Monday it tested cameras to be installed on a spy satellite, a suggestion that it'll likely soon conduct a banned long-range rocket launch to modernize its weapons arsenal and apply more pressure on the Biden administration.

-While North Korean state media didn't directly acknowledge any missile launch on Sunday, it said the ''important test'' involved cameras for a reconnaissance satellite conducting vertical and oblique photography of a specific area of Earth.
-State media also released photos of the Korean Peninsula that appeared to be taken from space.
+The United Nations and others view the North's space launch development project as a cover for tests of missile technology, as ballistic missiles and rockets in satellite launches share similar bodies, engines and other technology.
+Concerns about a North Korean satellite launch flared after it recently threatened to lift a four-year moratorium on big weapons tests to cope with what it called U.S. hostility.
+The official Korean Central News Agency said Sunday's test involved cameras for a reconnaissance satellite conducting vertical and oblique photography of a specific area of Earth.
+It said the test "is of great significance in developing the reconnaissance satellite" and released photos of the Korean Peninsula that appeared to be taken from space.
+North Korea didn't directly acknowledge any missile launch, but the KCNA statement suggests North Korea fired a rocket or a missile to take space-based photos.
+U.S., South Korean and Japanese officials said Sunday they detected a new ballistic missile launch by North Korea, the eighth of its kind this year.
+Lee Choon Geun, an honorary research fellow at South Korea's Science and Technology Policy Institute, said the photos were likely taken when the missile was soaring or reached its apogee.
+But Lee said he couldn't verify the quality of the North Korean cameras because it didn't release higher-resolution satellite images.
+After repeated failures, North Korea successfully put its first satellite into orbit in 2012 and second one in 2016.
+North Korea says both are Earth observation satellites launched under its peaceful space development program.

-Technical details of the North Korean statement couldn't be independently confirmed.
-But the statement suggests North Korea likely launched a rocket or a missile to take space-based photos.
+Lee said North Korea developed both satellites to spy on its rivals.
+He said the second satellite is said to be still in obit but there is no evidence that it has relayed any imagery back to North Korea.
+Experts say the North's past satellite launches have still improved its missile programs.
+In 2017, North Korea performed three intercontinental ballistic missile tests that demonstrated its potential ability to attack the U.S. mainland with nuclear weapons.
+A spy satellite is among an array of sophisticated weapons systems that North Korean leader Kim Jong Un vowed last year to develop under five-year military build-up plans.
+It remains unclear whether North Korea has developed or secured sufficient levels of cameras to be put on a satellite and enable it to monitor South Korean and U.S. military activities.
+Cheong Seong-Chang at the private Sejong Institute in South Korea said that North Korea is expected to launch a rocket carrying a spy satellite ahead of a major political anniversary in April, the birthday of state founder Kim Il Sung, the late grandfather of Kim Jong Un.
+He suggested that Washington's strained ties with Moscow and Beijing — both veto-wielding powers at the U.N.
+Security Council — would make it difficult for the U.N. to slap additional sanctions on North Korea over the satellite launch.
+He said tensions would still deepen as the United States would strengthen military drills with South Korea, which North Korea views as an invasion rehearsal, in response.
+In January, North Korea test-launched a variety of missiles including one capable of reaching the U.S. Pacific territory of Guam and hinted at restarting suspended long-range and nuclear tests.
+The North Korean moves were seen as a bid to prefect its weapons technology while pressuring the Biden administration to offer concessions like sanctions relief and increasing its leverage in future negotiations with Washington.
+Some experts say North Korea may also view the U.S. preoccupation with Russia's invasion of Ukraine as a chance to accelerate testing activity without receiving any serious response from Washington.
+According to the Japanese assessment, the North Korean missile fired Sunday few about 300 kilometers (190 miles) at a maximum altitude of about 600 kilometers (370 miles) before landing off North Korea's eastern coast.
+Lee said the North needs a much more powerful rocket to put a functioning spy satellite into orbit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)